gregcope/shippingForecastSkill/README.md

 * Should return something like; "Viking.
 Issued at 10 30UTC.
 Southwesterly 7 or gale 8 in southeast at first, otherwise westerly or northwesterly 5 or 6.
 Very rough at first in southeast, otherwise moderate or rough.
 Rain then showers.
 Moderate or good."
 * Check via the actual website: http://www.metoffice.gov.uk/public/weather/marine-shipping-forecast-printable

+##Dependencies
+* Internet access to get to Met Office forecast
+* Met Office Forecast to be avaliable, responseive and corrrect
+* xml2js node libary

 ##How
 Copy / hack of; https://github.com/amzn/alexa-skills-kit-js/tree/master/samples/tidePooler